AmmanVMS/dynamic-website-reverse-proxy/README.md

   This is the directory the currently running source code can be obtained from.
   - default for the Python app is the module directory.
   - default for the docker container is `/app`
-- `NGINX_CONF`
+- ` NGINX_CONF`
-  This is the path to the file with the replaced nginx configuration in it.
+  This is the path to the file with the replaced `nginx` configuration in it.
   - default is `/tmp/nginx.conf`.
+  - if set to `none`, `nginx` will not be configured.
+  `nginx` will only be configured if installed on the system.`
 - `PERMISSIONS` defaults to `./dynamic_website_reverse_proxy/permissions.txt`
   This is a list of actions for users on this system.